Resources for Parents Moving to Sydney from South Africa.

 Between those Facebook Parenting groups and the two preschool search sites, I have listed, you should be able to zoom in on a preschool you like.

 Those groups will also be a great place to ask for recommended public schools and private Catholic schools.
 As I mention above, Mosman and Cammeray are both very nice areas and have good schools.
-If you have a 457 visa then stay clear of Neutral Bay as they do not accept 457 visa holders children.

 Better Education also has a list of the top primary schools in Sydney here if you want to take a look.